migueloliveros/GEM/README.md

 # GEM
-Reactive Pure Data/Gem 3D objects
+Reactive Pure Data/Gem 3D objects and Visuals with Pure Data/Gem.

 An example of an Audiovisual piece was exhibited at AUDIÓPOLIS/AudioMad, Palacio de Cibeles, November/Dicember 2015: